IFL-CAMP/supra/README.md

 Acknowledgement
 ----------------

+SUPRA logo by Raphael Kretz.

 ![EU flag](http://campar.in.tum.de/files/goeblr/EUflag.png "EU flag")

-This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 688279
+This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No. 688279.